Government of Massachusetts: County government

 Only the southeastern third of the state has county governments; in western, central, and northeastern Massachusetts, traditional county-level government was eliminated during the late 1990s.
 District attorneys and sheriffs are elected by constituencies which mainly follow county boundaries, and are funded by the state budget.
-Although most county governments have been abolished, all counties still have a sheriff's department which operates correctional facilities and service of process in the county.
+Sheriff's departments operate correctional facilities and perform service of process in the county.

 Sheriffs

 District attorney

 District attorneys are elected in 11 districts and serve as a public prosecutor representing the Commonwealth during criminal prosecutions.
 Most district attorneys are elected within the boundaries of a single county, and the district courts they operate in are within that county.
 The exception is Hampshire and Franklin Counties and the Town of Athol which make up the Northwestern District; and Barnstable, Dukes, and Nantucket Counties which make up the Cape and Islands District.
 Some districts that follow traditional county lines are officially known by a different name than the county, but they may also informally be called by the county name.